benroberts999/ampsci/README.md

 Note: makes use of GSL libraries: https://www.gnu.org/software/gsl/

- * For example, with ubuntu: _sudo apt-get install libgsl0-dev_
+ * For example, with ubuntu: _$sudo apt-get install libgsl0-dev_
+ * Probably also needs LAPACK/BLAS: _$sudo apt-get install libblas-dev libatlas-dev liblapack-dev_

 ### Compiling and use: